Random walks with local memory: Wired spanning forest oriented toward a root

 \subsection{Unoriented wired spanning forest}

-We begin by defining the unoriented wired spanning forest and refer to \cite{BLPS01} and \cite[Chapters 4 \& 10]{LP16} for a detailed discussion on this topic.
+We begin by defining the unoriented wired spanning forest, and we refer to \cite{BLPS01} and \cite[Chapters 4 \& 10]{LP16} for a detailed discussion on this topic.

 Recall that $G:=(V(G),E(G))$ is a simple, connected, undirected graph that is locally finite.
-Let $\Fscr:=\Fscr(G) \subseteq 2^{E(G)}$ be the $\sigma$-algebra on the set of subgraphs of $G$ generated by sets of the form $\{H \in 2^{E(G)} \mid B \subseteq H\}$, where $B$ is a finite subset of $E(G)$.
+Let $\Fscr:=\Fscr(G)$ be the $\sigma$-algebra on the set of subgraphs of $G$ generated by sets of the form $\{H \in 2^{E(G)} \mid B \subseteq H\}$, where $B$ is a finite subset of $E(G)$.
 The unoriented wired spanning forest will be a probability distribution on the measurable space $(2^{E(G)}, \Fscr(G))$.

-The wired spanning forest will depend on the graph and the conductance on the graph, which together constitute an electrical network.

-\begin{definition}[Electrical network] An \emph{electrical network} is a pair $(G,c)$, where $G$ is a locally finite, simple, connected graph, and $c:E \to \R_{>0}$ is a function that sends each unoriented edge of $G$ to a positive real number.
-We denote by $c\{x,y\}$ the conductance of the unoriented edge $\{x,y\}$. \end{definition}
+An \emph{electrical network} is a pair $(G,c)$, where $G$ is a locally finite, simple, connected graph, and the \emph{conductance} $c:E \to \R_{>0}$ is a function that sends each unoriented edge of $G$ to a positive real number.
+We denote by $c\{x,y\}$ the conductance of the unoriented edge $\{x,y\}$.
+(We emphasize that $G$ is always an \textbf{unoriented} graph, and $c\{x,y\} = c\{y,x\}$.)

-The electrical network $(G,c)$ is associated to the Markov chain with state space $V(G)$ in which the probability to transition from $x$ to $y$ is equal to $\frac{c\{x,y\}}{\sum_{z \in \Nbh(x)} c\{x,z\}}$ for any $x \in V(G)$ and $y \in \Nbh(x)$.
+We associate to each $(G,c)$ the Markov chain with state space $V(G)$ and such that, for every adjacent vertices $x,y$, the probability to transition from $x$ to $y$ is proportional to $c\{x,y\}$.
 This Markov chain is called the \emph{network random walk} on $(G,c)$.
 The network $(G,c)$ is \emph{recurrent} if the network random walk eventually returns to its starting point with probability $1$, and is \emph{transient} otherwise.

 We start by defining the wired spanning forest for the network $(G,c)$ when $G$ is a finite graph, in which case the distribution is concentrated on the spanning trees of $G$.

-\begin{definition} Let $(G,c)$ be an electrical network such that $G$ is a finite graph.
-The \emph{weight} of a subgraph $H$ of $G$ is
+The \emph{weight} of a finite subgraph $H$ of $G$ is

+\begin{definition}[Unoriented spanning forest for finite graphs] For a finite graph $G$, the \emph{unoriented wired spanning forest} $\wsf:=\wsf(G,c)$ is the probability distribution on spanning trees of $G$ in which each tree $T$ is picked with probability proportional to $\Xi(T)$. \end{definition}

+Note that the term ``wired'' is not usually present in Definition~\ref{definition: unoriented wsf finite graph} when $G$ is finite, as wired exhaustion (see Definition~\ref{definition: wired exhaustion} below) is not a required concept here.
+In fact, in this case the wired spanning forest will always be a tree.
+However, using the terms ``wired'' and ``forest'' will significantly simplify the notation in this paper, as our results apply to both finite and infinite graphs.